HayyatHussain/HayyatHussain/README.md

 <br>

-- Don't be shy or hesitant, be sure to reach out for me, even relating to some small discussions<br><br>
+- Don't be shy or hesitant, be sure to reach out to me, even relating to some small discussions<br><br>
 - <strong>"To anyone among you wondering why I've written so much HTML, it's all because of those damn SVGs!"</strong>